klauspetersen/audioexplorers2018/challenge.rst

         *   ERASE
     b.
 Include timing information from the datasheet in the model

-2. Write an emulation of the audio-path using QEMU
+2. Write an emulation of the audio-path using QEMU:
     a.
 Write an emulation of audio input at the I2S peripheral.
 Feel free to be inspired by similar code found online.
     b.
 Write an application running in a zephyr thread that manipulates the audio data in some way.
     c.
 Write an emulation of audio output at the I2S peripheral.
 Feel free to be inspired by similar code found online.

 Getting started